HardMax71/Integr8sCode/backend/docs/sse-partitioned-architecture.md

 ### Separation of Concerns

-The PartitionedSSERouter manages the data plane - Kafka consumers, event routing, and buffer management.
-It ensures events flow from Kafka to the appropriate execution buffers efficiently.
+The SSEKafkaRedisBridge manages the data plane—Kafka consumers and event routing—to ensure events flow from Kafka to Redis efficiently for SSE delivery across workers.

 The SSEShutdownManager manages the control plane for client connections - tracking active SSE connections, coordinating graceful shutdown, and ensuring clients are properly notified before disconnection.